h2oai/driverlessai-recipes/explainers/doc/CREATING_CUSTOM_EXPLAINER_WITH_MLI_BYOR.md

 ### What is the role of recipes?
 BYOR allows Data Scientists to bring their **own recipes** or leverage the existing, **open-source** recipes to explain models.
 In this way, the expertise of those creating and using the recipes is leveraged to focus on domain-specific functions to build customizations.
 ### Where can you find open-source recipes?
-The curated open-source recipes currently reside [here](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.9.1/explainers/explainers):
+The curated open-source recipes currently reside [explainers](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.9.1/explainers/explainers) section of Driverless AI recipes GitHub repository:

 * [Morris sensitivity analysis](https://github.com/h2oai/driverlessai-recipes/blob/rel-1.9.1/explainers/explainers/morris_sensitivity_explainer.py) explainer
 * explainer [templates](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.9.1/explainers/explainers/templates)